masoodfaisal/ml-workshop/docs/workshop-5-deployment.md

-# OpenShift's ML/OPs capabilities deploys the model to production
+# OpenShift's ML/OPs deploys the model to production